The commentary below provides further detail and insight into the Fund returns.

 SUSTAINABLE AUSTRALASIAN SHARE FUND

-The portfolio has performed well this year relative to the benchmark index.
+The portfolio has performed well this year relative to the negative performance of the benchmark index.
 The Fund continues to be overweight the healthcare, technology, and consumer staples sectors relative to the benchmark index.

 INTERNATIONAL SHARE FUND